The Scoop on Camping with us

 ‘Participating’ Members have no obligation to come to pre-playa work days (but we’ll ask), will still come to a Camp wide meeting(s) (for Bay Area folks only), and on playa have no responsibility to help set up, so works best for those that can’t make it to BM ’till Monday or later.
 But – you will take a hosting shift* during the week on one of our nights we’re open to the public, and commit to helping with Strike* on Sunday for 5-6 hours.
 Camp dues level is higher than Working Members, lower than Supporters, and we want you and need you to pull this off!

 Camp Supporters will still come to a Camp wide meeting(s) (for Bay Area folks).
-On playa, you’d have no obligations to help with Set up, Strike, nor are obligated to take a Hosting Shift, (though we’ll ask).
-Dues level is highest, and thus your participation is more on the side of financial support towards the project budget, and we want you and need you to pull this off!
+On playa, you’d have no scheduled committments to help with Set up, Strike of the public shade/dance/chill area.
+Of course you will still set up, take down and clean up your own personal camp area.
+You are not obligated to take a Hosting Shift, (though we’ll ask).
+We will still request and appreciate your participation in any number of contributing ways.
+Dues level is highest, and thus your participation is more (but not solely) on the side of financial support towards the project budget, and helping members of less means be able to join us, and we want you and need you to pull this off!
 Like other tiers, we do request you check out when you leave BM with one of our core members to ensure you’ve not left us with any of your MOOP, large or small.
 Longer explanation below.

 *What’s a Hosting Shift?